Guacamoleboy/Semesterprojekt/README.md

 ## Thank you

 Thank you for downloading and using our Application.
-We've spent a lot of time developing it and learned a few things during so.
+We've spent a lot of time developing it.